nilu/alttabplus/README.md

 - Click and drag in any direction to select windows
 - Quick and intuitive window switching
 - Native macOS integration
+- Multi-monitor support with per-screen wheel overlay
+- Dynamic wheel positioning that follows your cursor
+- Smooth visual feedback with segment highlighting
+- App icon integration in the directional wheel

 ## Requirements